Top Puerto Rican Festivals: Celebrating Culture, Music, and Cuisine

 Dance Competitions

 What’s a dance fest without some friendly competition?
-The Fiesta Nacional de la Danza boasts a of dance-offs that showcase the elegance and complexity of the danza.
+The Fiesta Nacional de la Danza boasts a series of dance-offs that showcase the elegance and complexity of the danza.
 The competitions are backed by the Ponce Municipal Band, making it a spectacle you won’t want to miss.
 Participants don 19th-century attire, adding a historical flair to the event.

 Honoring Juan Morel Campos